September 27, 2013 through January 5, 2014

 The artists whose work will be featured include: Julian Onderdonk, Robert Onderdonk, Jose Arpa, Edward G. Eisenlohr, Ella Koepke Mewhinney, Seymour Thomas, Lucien Abrams, E. Richardson Cherry, Frank Reaugh and many others.

-David Everett: The Ties That Bind is organized by AMSET and funded, in part, by the City of Beaumont, the Wesley W. Washburn, M.D. and Lulu L. Smith, M.D.
-Endowment Fund, the Texas Commission on the Arts, the late Dorothy Anne Conn, Helen Caldwell Locke and Curtis Blakey Locke Charitable Trust, and the C. Homer and Edith Fuller Chambers Charitable Foundation.
+Texas Impressionism: Branding with Brushstroke and Color, 1885-1935 is organized by the Panhandle-Plains Historical Museum and made possible, in part, by a grant from Humanities Texas, the state affiliate of the National Endowment for the Humanities, Harriet Garth, Mary Jane Garth with Lee Ann & Terry Garth, Goodyear-Beaumont Chemical, the City of Beaumont, the Wesley W. Washburn, M.D. and Lulu L. Smith, M.D.
+Endowment Fund, the Texas Commission on the Arts, the late Dorothy Anne Conn, Helen Caldwell Locke and Curtis Blakey Locke Charitable Trust, and C. Homer and Edith Fuller Chambers Charitable Foundation.

 For more information on this exhibition or reception, visit www.amset.org or call (409) 832-3432.